huggingface/pytorch-image-models/timm/bits/README.md

 # Timm Bits

 ## Intro
-A collection of reusable components and lightweight abstractions for training and evaluating NN with PyTorch.
+A collection of reusable components and lightweight abstractions for training and evaluating NN with PyTorch and PyTorch XLA.

 This is an early WIP (consider it pre-alpha) with the primary goal to get up and running on TPUs w/ PyTorch XLA as the first priority.
 Expect significant changes, rewrites, additions, and of course bugs.